 “The Arlo is a wireless camera system for indoor or outdoor use.
 And get this: It requires no electrical hookup!
 It uses lithium batteries instead, just like electric cars do,” Clark says.

-What to know about installation: Most of the Arlo’s hardware can be placed or mounted on flat surfaces without any problems.
-The company says its online support center can help at arlo.com/support.
+What to know about installation: Most of Arlo’s hardware can be placed or mounted on flat surfaces without any problems, according to the company, which says its online support center can help at arlo.com/support.